nus-cs2103/website-base/programming/errors-syntax/text.md

 </box>

-Some Python editors (e.g., REPL.it) flag syntax errors even before you run the code.
+Some Python editors (e.g., repl.it) flag syntax errors even before you run the code.

 <tip-box>

-{{ icon_example }} Note how REPL Python editor points out the syntax error using a red :x: in the _<tooltip content="the column on the extreme left of the editor">gutter</tooltip>_ of the editor.
+{{ icon_example }} Note how replt.it Python editor points out the syntax error using a red :x: in the _<tooltip content="the column on the extreme left of the editor">gutter</tooltip>_ of the editor.

 ![]({{baseUrl}}/programming/errors-syntax/images/syntaxErrorInRepl.png =250x)